sdeep153/embedded-form-builder/README.md

     # or
     yarn install

-4. Start the server by going to the server folder : npm install -> npm start (This will make able to read the data filled by the user)
+4. Start the server by going to the server folder : npm install -> npm start (This will make us able to read the data filled by the user)

 5. Start the development server: npm run serve